 If you want a description of a particular command and the options available you can access this using the man (MANual) command.
-For example, to show more information on ls:
+For example, to show more information on Is:

 '''

+input

-user@archer:~> man ls
+man ls

+output

 Man: find all matching manual pages

 ls (1)

 ls (1p)

 Man: What manual page do you want?

 Man:

 '''

-In the manual, use the spacebar to move down, 'u' to move up, and 'q' to quit to the command line
+In the manual, use the spacebar to move down, 'u' to move up, and 'q' to quit to the command line.

-Download and extract the exercise files
+3.3 Download and extract the exercise files

-First, change directory to make sure you are on the "/work" file system on ARCHER.
+Firstly, change directory so you are on the "/work" file system on ARCHER.

-'''

-user@archer:~> cd /work/y14/y14/user
+cd /work/y14/y14/user/

-'''

-/work is a high performance parallel file system that can be accessed by both the frontend and compute nodes.
+You should replace "user" by your user name, e.g. guest23. /work is a high performance parallel file system that can be accessed by both the frontend and compute nodes.
 All jobs on ARCHER should be run from the /work file system.
 ARCHER compute nodes cannot access the /home file system at all.
 Any jobs attempting to use /home will fail with an error.